sigute/DriverTracker/README.md

 Time taken: **~3 hours**

-Added TODOs where things could be improved given more time, such as handling rotation, adding additional information to the polygons/markers, adding a new screen for login, nicer error handling (invluding auth errors).
+Added TODOs where things could be improved given more time, such as handling rotation, adding additional information to the polygons/markers, adding a new screen for login, nicer error handling (including auth errors).

 To run the project, add Google maps key and client credentials to gradle.properties file in the following format:
 ```